Traveling in Indonesia for 2 Weeks

 ‘Twas the morning before Christmas and all through Chicago, the lakefront was silent apart from the waves below.
 (I know, I know, I’m quite the gifted wordsmith.)

 My eyes slowly opened to the alarm I instantly regretted setting just a few hours ago.
 It was Christmas Eve morning but the view outside of my window begged to differ.
 I hazily grabbed my camera bag and stumbled out of my apartment which was still enclosed in the shade of night.
 Like the every previous time I chased the sunrise, the first 10 minutes being awake I contemplated turning around to the dream of falling back into the comfort of my own bed but how many moments worth remembering started off like that? (rhetorical question…I’m sure many.)
-Shaking out the cobwebs, I pressed on to my favorite place to watch a Chicago sunrise.
+Shaking out the cobwebs, I pressed on to my favorite place to watch the sunrise on the lakefront.

 It’s always that moment just before the sun rises above the horizon, where the warming hues spill its way through the sky that keeps me forever in awe.
 Seeing how beautiful the start of a day can be seemed like a fitting way to end off the year.
 It’s like they say what feels like an end is often a new beginning.